wahani/aoos/README.md

 ## [1] 2
 ```

-You may have noticed, that we also constrained the return value of any method
+You may have noticed that we also constrained the return value of any method
 belonging to the generic `strLength` to be a *numeric*.
 There exist methods
 for objects of type *character* and *ANY* type.